-This design retains the rose and crown pattern used in the county for several centuries in various guises.
-A combined rose and crown symbol was used in heraldic badge form (similar to a company logo)
+bearing a Tudor rose and in 1895 Hampshire County Council (HCC) adopted the recognised county badge of combined rose and crown symbol as a heraldic badge (similar to a company logo)

 although without legal sanction, before it received a formal grant of arms in 1992